Don't Buy Dell

 Dell laptops come with a ton of pre-installed Bloatware.

-My laptop broke, hard drive failure.
+My laptop broke, the hard drive failed.
 I knew Dell laptops were unreliable when I made the purchase(thanks reddit) so I purchased two-year premium support/warranty with the machine.

 First thing I do is open a support ticket online with my service tag.
 They tell me I need a new hard drive and I have to fill out a form with my address.
 Problem #1.
 The form does not allow me to select any country other than the USA.
 There is a dropdown for countries but for some reason its disabled (symptom of corporate disease).
 OK so I need to talk to a live person.
 Great, they have Whatsapp support!
 I start the chat and get a bot that sends me the same message twice.
 Why twice?
 I have no idea.
-Whatever not a big deal.
+Whatever not a big deal, but again a sign of corporate rot.

 I finally get through to a human and get them to order the replacement part!
 4 days later this is the situation: